InternetRalsei/InternetRalsei/README.md

 If you need a full version of what I'm trying to say, please say it straight up.

 - Discord: RalziTech
-- Email: RalziTech@zsh.one
+- Email: RalziTech@zsh.ONE

 ## Socials?

-[You can find my social media here.](https://ralzitech.wixsite.com/home) I've also listed a few socials on my profile!
+[You can find my social media here.](https://ralzi.jibbosh.com/) I've also listed a few socials on my profile!

 ## Languages I can speak